scalapb/ScalaPB/docs/src/main/markdown/sparksql.md

   .getOrCreate()
 ```

 *IMPORTANT*: Ensure you do not import `spark.implicits._` to avoid ambiguity between ScalaPB provided encoders and Spark's default encoders.
 You may want to import `StringToColumn` to convert `$"col name"` into a `Column`.
-Add an import `scaslapb.spark.Implicits` to add ScalaPB's encoders for protocol buffers into the implicit search scope:
+Add an import `scalapb.spark.Implicits` to add ScalaPB's encoders for protocol buffers into the implicit search scope:

 ```scala mdoc
 import org.apache.spark.sql.{Dataset, DataFrame, functions => F}